mananshah14/jenkins-cicd-setup/demo-fe-be/README.md

 ## Configuration

 You can configure the backend URL by updating the `backendUrl` variable in `config.json`.
-This file can be found at the root of the project.
+This file can be found in the frontend/src directory.

 ```json
 {